ErpNetDocs/tech/modules/logistics/inventory/inventory-control/reconcile.md

 If you tap on a product from the **Availability** tab, you'll be shown further information about it here.

-This includes revealing its unique ID, barcode and GTIN, if present, as well as how many instances of it have been **counted**.
+This includes revealing its unique code, barcode and GTIN, if present, as well as how many instances of it have been **counted**.

 If more lots are present, the **available-counted** ratio will be distributed based on the FEFO principle.